yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/lightweight-db-clone.md

     LINE 1: SELECT * FROM t1 ORDER BY k;
     ```

-   The table is dropped and there is no way you can query it.

-1. Create a database `clone_db` using `production_db` as the template and using the timestamp generated in step 4.
+1. To get back lost data, create a database `clone_db` using `production_db` as the template and using the timestamp generated in step 4.

     ```sql
     production_db=# CREATE DATABASE clone_db TEMPLATE production_DB AS OF 1723243720285350;